bbauska/Coursera-Bootstrap/readme.md

 some links in the additional resources that you can go and read for further knowledge.

-But in any case, when you\'re designing a website, it is important to understand the need to design the information navigation structures within your website.
+But in any case, when you&apos;re designing a website, it is important to understand the need to design the information navigation structures within your website.